gayverjr/pyemap/docs/tutorial/tutorial.rst

 Graphs
 ------
-The graphs are stored in the :class:`emap` object as NetworkX graphs.
+The graphs are stored in the :class:`~pyemap.emap` object as NetworkX :class:`~networkx.Graph` objects.
 The attributes of edges and vertices can be accessed from these graphs in usual NetworkX fashion (see their documentation for more information).
 For example, to access the weight of the edge connecting vertices FAD510(A)-2 and W400(A), do: